 There are basically two groups.
 First, there is the priest or the whole assembly.
 Second, there are individuals, including governing rulers like princes.

 If someone from the second group sins, the blood is only placed on the altar outside the tent.
-This is done because it is not only their sin threatens to defile the place where they meet God.
+This is done because their sin not only threatens to defile the place where they meet God, but the place where they make sacrifices to God.
 The blood is specifically placed on the altar so that their sacrifices might be acceptable before God.
 After all, the altar is where most of their communion with God takes place.
 So it needs to be cleaned up from their sin.
 The altar needs to be “de-sinned.”

 But when someone from the first group - a priest or the whole nation of Israel - sins, the purification has to go deeper.
 The blood isn’t taken to the outer alter, but right into the entrance of the Holy of Holies where God’s presence is.